-Have you had an exercise break because of lockdown or holiday season?
-Want to get back on track with your fitness goals this September?
-Jessica Ennis-Hill shares her advice on how to get motivated, even when your schedule says otherwise
+Have you had an exercise break because of lockdown or the festive season?
+Want to get back on track with your fitness goals this January?
+Jess Ennis-Hill shares her advice on how to get motivated, even when your schedule says otherwise

-What with lockdown, home working, home-schooling, holiday cancellations and last-minute staycations, this has been a surreal time for all of us.
-And it's no wonder that our motivation to exercise has gone up and down like a yo-yo.
+What with lockdown, home working, home-schooling, Christmas at home and all the juggling all those things bring, this has been a surreal time for all of us.
+And it's no wonder our motivation to exercise has gone up and down like a yo-yo.

 If this sounds like you and you want your fitness focus back, there are a number of mind tricks you can play on yourself to help you stay committed.

-“I know how much of a struggle it can be to exercise when you lose motivation, you're busy and there are a million and one other things you need to do,” says Jennis founder, Jessica Ennis-Hill.
+“I know how much of a struggle it can be to exercise when you have lost motivation, you're busy and there are a million and one other things you need to do,” says Jennis founder, Jess Ennis-Hill.
 “But there are lots of tips and tricks I’ve picked up over my career that really help me make the time to fit in those workouts.”
 Here, Jess shares a few of those golden nuggets.

 1. Call exercise ‘me-time’